 Response:

 The sharpened definition for “statistical computing” has been tied directly to research from the Statistics Education community on the lack of computational preparation students experience in Statistics courses (section 2.3).
-Additionally, the Introduction explicitly outlines the connections between the computational preparation of environmental science graduate students and the Statistics courses required for their degree completion.
-The Introduction then situates the influence and the importance of the Applied Statistics course sequence, taken by the study participants and the majority of environmental science graduate students, on the statistical computing skills students acquire prior to their research.
-Additional descriptions of the Statistics courses taken to satisfy a Graduate Certificate in Applied Statistics have been included, in addition to statistics from the last 5 years on the number of graduate students who completed the Applied Statistics course sequence and the Graduate Certificate.
+Additionally, the Introduction explicitly outlines the connections between the computational preparation of environmental science graduate students and the Statistics courses required for their degree completion (lines 45-52).
+The Introduction then situates the influence and the importance of the Applied Statistics course sequence, taken by the study participants and the majority of environmental science graduate students, on the statistical computing skills students acquire prior to their research (lines 58-79).
+On lines 286 to 302, descriptions of the Statistics courses taken to satisfy a Graduate Certificate in Applied Statistics have been included, in addition to statistics from the last five years on the number of graduate students who completed the Applied Statistics course sequence and the Graduate Certificate.

-In the Implications of this research, the importance of the computational training necessary to implement statistics is brought to the forefront.
-These implications for Statistics Educators and Statistics Education Researchers are outlined in section 6.2, emphasizing the importance of the inclusion of computing in the Statistics classroom and the need for further research on how to bridge the gap between statistical computing preparation in the classroom and the computing skills required for data-intensive scientific research.
+In the Implications section, the importance of the computational training necessary to implement statistics is brought to the forefront.
+These implications for Statistics Educators are outlined in section 6.2, emphasizing the importance of the inclusion of computing in the Statistics classroom and the need for further research on how to bridge the gap between statistical computing preparation in the classroom and the computing skills required for data-intensive scientific research.

 Matching the research question to the data gathered